crowdalert/striem-configure/README.md

 - `ocsf-<source type>-<source id>`: events will be normalized to valid [OCSF](https://ocsf.io)

     Events from `ocsf-*` are then sent to StrIEM State to be written to Parquet files
-- `actions-<action type>`: Events from this data stream are OCSF normalized data filtered by type, indicating some action
+- `action-<action type>`: Events from this data stream are OCSF normalized data filtered by type, indicating some action

-    For instance, a Vector sink configuration can consume `actions-alert` as it's `inputs` parameter to send all detection matches to it's target.
+    For instance, a Vector sink configuration can consume `action-alert` as it's `inputs` parameter to send all detection matches to it's target.
 A Vector configuration for writing alerts to the console might look like the following:

     ```yaml
     sinks: